slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 **Communication Security**

-Let’s focus on HTTPS security in this section.
+Let's focus on HTTPS security in this section.
 First, the target website must use HTTPS, and HTTP plaintext transmission should never be allowed.
 This is because HTTP plaintext transmission is too easy to be hijacked by man-in-the-middle attacks.
 Nowadays HTTPS is very common as a secure transmission protocol.
-If there is a man-in-the-middle attack on HTTPS, and attackers have injected malicious JavaScript into the web application’s front-end, a very obvious HTTPS certificate error alert will be displayed in the user's browser.
+If there is a man-in-the-middle attack on HTTPS, and attackers have injected malicious JavaScript into the web application's front-end, a very obvious HTTPS certificate error alert will be displayed in the user's browser.

-Let’s use the MyEtherWallet incident as an example to illustrate this point.
+Let's use the MyEtherWallet incident as an example to illustrate this point.

-MyEtherWallet used to be a very popular web application wallet, and up till now it’s still very well known.
-However it’s no longer just a web application wallet.
+MyEtherWallet used to be a very popular web application wallet, and up till now it's still very well known.
+However it's no longer just a web application wallet.
 As mentioned before, I strongly discourage the use of web application wallets due to security reasons.
 In addition to various issues in front-end security, HTTPS hijacking is also a big potential risk.

 On April 24, 2018, there was a major security incident of HTTPS hijacking in MyEtherWallet.
 The recap of the incident can be found here: